Skip to content

 Message Cause Fix

 [Skip] <SYM> (<interval>): no valid last fetch date.
-Corrupted metadata or empty file Re-fetch with forge data fetch <SYM> --force
+Corrupted metadata or empty file Re-fetch with alpha-forge data fetch <SYM> --force

 - Error: <details> Provider error Address per the message